-If you're looking to go from couch to 5K this summer, wearable tech and smartphone apps can help you get started with your running.
+If you're looking to go from the couch to a 5K run, wearable tech and some serious smart apps can help you achieve your goal of being a proper runner.

-Ask any runner and they'll tell you that the hardest part of running is the first three outings.
+Ask any runner and they'll tell you that the hardest part of running is the first three outings of the C25K.
 Those first few miles where you're building stamina and fitness are among the toughest you'll ever run, but get through it and the achievement is well worth the initial pain.

 Sign up for a race

 Okay, it doesn't strictly require a piece of wearable tech to do but setting a goal, with a deadline, is a brilliant motivator.
-Find a 5km run that's happening six months from now, book yourself a place and stick it in your diary.
+Find a 5km run that's happening six months from now and book yourself a place and stick it in your diary.
 Alternatively, aim for something like completing a Park Run, which doesn't cost a thing to enter and is geared up for people starting their journey.

 Free to download, the official C25K offers zero barrier to getting started on your fitness journey.
 It sets out your plan and tracks your runs, is compatible with Spotify and other music services to control your playlists while you train.
 There are also apps for Fitbit and Samsung smartwatches too – making it one of the easiest and most accessible ways to do Couch to 5K.

 One You Couch to 5K